 The parent(s) and/or eligible student may inspect and review student's education records, and TUSD policies and regulations governing use of those records, by making an appointment with the student's school principal.
-A copy state and federal statutes and regulations concerning student records is available for reasonable inspection in the Office of the Superintendent or designee, 1010 E. 10th Street, Tucson, Arizona.
+A copy of state and federal statutes and negulations concerning student records is available for reasonable inspection in the Office of the Superintendent or designee, 1010 E. 10th Street, Tucson, Arizona.
 A list of the types of records maintained, and an explanation of any record, will be provided by appropriate TUSD personnel upon request.

 Federal law assumes that both parents are equally entitled to review their child's records.
-If there is a custody order in place that prohibits the provision of this information to one parent, please provide TUSD with a copy of the custody order,
+If there is a custody order in place that prohibits the provision of this information to one parent, please provide TUSD with a copy of the custody order, signed by a judge.

-(2) The right to request the amendment of the student's education records that the parent(s) and/or eligible students believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under
+(2) The right to request the amendment of the student's education records that the parent(s) and/or eligible students believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

 Such a request must be in writing to the student's school principal, must clearly identify the part of the record they want changed, and must specify why it should be changed.
-If TUSD, decides not to amend the record as requested by the parent(s) and/or eligible student, TUSD will notify the parent(s) and/or eligible student of the decision, and the parent(s) and/or eligible student may further request a hearing regarding the request for amendment, as provided by federal and state statutes, rules and regulations.
+If TUSD, decides not to amend the record as requested by the parent(s) and/or eligible student, TUSD will notify the parent(s) and/or eligible student of the decision, and the parent(s) particle) while subset in the state of the matching are particle) and the request for amendment, as provided by federal and state statutes, rules and regulations.